 The name Hindsight is a tribute to the vision we all wish we could have – especially in the wine industry.

 Seth has known winemaker Jac Cole for many years through the connection between wine and Seth’s charity events.
 Timing is sometimes everything; Jac had just left Spring Mountain Vineyards and Seth and Keith spoke to him about possibly making Hindsight Wines.
-He was soon hired and was their winemaker from their first vintage (2012) through 2020.
+He was soon hired and was the winemaker from their first vintage (2012) through 2020.

 The partners entered with wine industry with a clear and very focused vision of the style of wine they wanted to produce, how they would sell the wine and where it would be sold – anchored by a solid business plan.
 Their Silver Label wines are their most produced wines, and the majority of these wines are sold by the glass in select restaurants.
 One such restaurant, the Ruth’s Chris Steak House in Irvine was voted the number one restaurant in Orange County by the readers of the Orange County Register and the Hindsight wines are the most sold wines at this restaurant.